 When my friend Lisa told me she was getting matted in Niagara on the Lake, I immediately looked it up online… and was so excited to go.

-I love a tourist trap and this is exactly what it looked like – a cute, little Canadian town full of polite people.
+I love a tourist trap (I mean that in the best way) and this is exactly what it looked like – a cute, little Canadian town full of polite people.
 Give me a couple of roads with quaint local shops and bakeries and I will be entertained for a week!